 Influencer Marketing is a very powerful tool for boosting your direct bookings, IF DONE RIGHT.

-The problem is that so many people don’t know how to get started.
+The problem is that so many people don’t know how to start.

 If you would like to find out how get in touch email@example.com